luhsra/sratic/README.md

 2. List all items in `P.menu.append`.
 2. List all items in `page.menu.append`.

+### Submenu ###

+Within a page and its children a submenu can be generated.
+This submenu is attached to the active menu element on the page.
+If the page has no separat submenu, but one of its parents, the first found submenu will be shown, beginning from the actual page.

+A submenu can be attached with the `submenu` key.

 ## Publication data and bibtex entries ##

 As SRAtic is designed for the use in an academic environment, reading